-The Australian (and State/Territory) government public service employment ought to be reflective of the population.
-Currently, people with disability in Australia represent almost 1 in 5 of the population.
-Disability employment is lacking across Australian government public services.
+The NSW and Australian Government public service employment ought to be reflective of the population.
+Currently, people with disability in NSW represent almost 1 in 5 of the population4.
+Disability employment is lacking across NSW government public services.
 Therefore, we welcome the target to ensure at least 7% of new public hires are people with disability by 2023 and 9% by 2030 but consider the target ought to be lifted to reflect the disability population beyond 2030.
 We also welcome the suggestion to create a sub-target for people with intellectual disability.